What to do if you lose your passport or other important documents

 It's a good idea to bring a combination of cash and cards, rather than carrying large amounts of cash on you.
 That way, you've got backup if one or the other goes missing.

 Pre-paid currency cards are another option.
-We offer a Multi-currency Cash Passport™ where you can load up to 10 currencies on to your card.
+We offer a Travel money card where you can load up to 15 currencies on to your card.

 Make sure travel documents and valuables are kept in a safety deposit box rather than left out in your room.